veraLukyanova/libft/README.md

-# libft
+# Own library on the C programming.

-Libft  - this is C programming standard functions.
-This project is about understanding the way these functions work, implementing and learning to use them.
+## libft

-## Own library on the C programming.
+Libft is a proprietary library in which functions repeat the behavior of standard functions from libraries in the C language.

 ## Libc functions